urbit/tlon.io/content/dev/dev-guide.md

      ```
  - If you `ls` you should see the following in `hello`:
    - `desk.docket-0 desk.ship     lib           mar           sur           sys.kelvin`
  - The final file we need to edit is `desk.docket-0`.
-This one's more complicated, so we'll need a text editor.
+This one is more complicated, so we'll need a text editor.
    - ```bash
      nano desk.docket-0
      ```